 This unique festival will bring Massachusetts farms together with individuals and families from diverse backgrounds, organizations, businesses, and local food advocates in an informative and fun way.

 Definition of Local

-We define local food as Massachusetts grown and produced as the first preference, and then expanding beyond the state to New England and eastern New York state.
+We define local food as Massachusetts grown and produced as the first preference and then expanding beyond the state to Connecticut, Maine, New Hampshire, Rhode Island, and Vermont in New England.
 Local also includes local and independent food producers and entrepreneurs.